-Here’s a few handy tips how you can get back on the road to a happier you:
+Here are a few handy tips about how you can get back on the road to a happier you:

 Sharing a goal or idea with someone supportive is a great way of spurring yourself on to success.
 A note here though: be careful who you share your goals with, as not all your friends will be supportive.

 If you’re not sure if you’re goals are accurate enough, try applying the S.M.A.R.T.
 (Specific, Measurable, Achievable, Realistic, Timely) process to each one.
 You’ll get a much clearer picture of how well defined your goals are.